August 16, 2013

 There are three starting points for entrepreneurship: a technology, idea, or passion.
 If you have a passion but no specific idea or technology, do some introspection to figure out the best use of your knowledge, skills, connections, financial assets, and work experience.

 To segment your market, start by brainstorming possibilities.
 Your target should include not just the industry, but the specific type of user, their location, and other characteristics – e.g., 25- to 34-year-old men in Boston who play video games at night.
 Your best bet is to go after a new market, rather than trying to sell to everyone or snag part of a huge market.

 Then, narrow the list down to 6-12 markets based on whether those customers have money and a reason to spend it, whether you can reach them and beat the competition, what possibilities they open up in other markets, and your interest in them.
-Finally, do research on those markets by talking to customers and observing them, making sure to be open to new information and not selling them on your solution.
+Finally, do research on those markets by talking to your potential customers and observing them, making sure to be open to new information and not selling them on your solution.
 This process should take at least a few weeks.